Visim

 About Visim

-Visim Nature Reserve protects 33,508 hectares of mountain-taiga forest on the eastern slope of the Middle Urals in Sverdlovsk Oblast.
-Established in 1971, the reserve preserves representative old-growth forests at the transition between European and Asian biological zones, straddling the continental divide between Atlantic and Arctic drainage.
+Visim Nature Reserve protects 33,487 hectares of mountain-taiga forest on the eastern slope of the Middle Urals in Sverdlovsk Oblast.
+[1] Established in 1971, the reserve preserves representative old-growth forests at the transition between European and Asian biological zones, straddling the continental divide between Atlantic and Arctic drainage.
+In 2001, Visim was designated a UNESCO MAB Biosphere Reserve, recognizing its value as a reference site for the Middle Ural ecosystem.
+[2]

 Wildlife Ecosystems

-Moose, wild boar, brown bear, lynx, wolf, sable, and pine marten.
-Over 180 bird species including golden eagle and capercaillie.
-The reserve position at the biogeographic boundary between European and Asian fauna creates interesting species overlaps.
+The reserve supports 48 species of mammals including moose, wild boar, brown bear, lynx, wolf, sable, and pine marten.
+[1] Over 185 bird species have been recorded, of which 125 are nesting, including golden eagle and capercaillie.
+The reserve's position at the biogeographic boundary between European and Asian fauna creates interesting species overlaps.

 Flora Ecosystems